Shop the Best Magnifying Glass Visor for Precision Work: Your Guide

 - For example, a 2.5X lens might require you to hold the object about 8 inches away Experiment with the distance until the object appears sharp and clear.

-Wear Over Glasses (If Needed): Magnifying visors are designed to be worn over regular glasses or safety glasses, making them accessible for individuals with prescription eyewear.
+Wear Over Glasses (If Needed): Magnifying visors for jewelers are designed to be worn over regular glasses or safety glasses, making them accessible for individuals with prescription eyewear.

 Take Breaks to Avoid Eyestrain: Prolonged use of a magnifying visor can cause eye fatigue.
 Take breaks every 30–45 minutes to rest your eyes.